AAOMPT Student Local SIG Guidelines

 - Each ASL will formally meet at least twice per semester under the guidance of their mentor.

-- Each ASL must provide semester updates via the semester update form (found HERE) in order to stay in good standing as a recognized ASL at the conclusion of each semester.
+- Each ASL must provide semester updates in order to stay in good standing as a recognized ASL at the conclusion of each semester.

 - Each ASL will participate in a minimum of one philanthropic event per calendar year.